 Preparing a meal from scratch can make you feel like a superhero of sorts.
-However, cooking your favorite meals become monotonous and time consuming, especially if you are busy with other family duties.
+However, cooking your favorite meals can also become monotonous and time consuming, especially if you are busy with other family duties.

 You can get some great recipes online to switch things up, but making new recipes week after week can take up a lot of time searching on Pinterest or cookbooks, while also requiring more time at the grocery store as you check and double-check your list.